-- Professional behavior and proper technology etiquette should be observed at all times when using cell phones, iPads, iPods, mobile devices, laptops or other electronic devices. - These may be used only when authorized by faculty and for clinical activities, not personal use.
+- Professional behavior and proper technology etiquette should be observed at all times when using cell phones, iPads, mobile devices, laptops or other electronic devices. - These may be used only when authorized by faculty and for clinical activities, not personal use. - Cell phones and all mobile devices must be on "silent" mode or turned off during class, lab, and clinical experiences. - No photos may be taken by students in the clinical agency or lab environments.
+The exception to taking photos or videos in the laboratory environment is when it is a course assignment.